 - the power wheelchair may slow down relative to the selected speed and then recover, creating an unintended acceleration.

 Australians who are deaf, hearing or speech impaired will now be able to live more independently thanks to two new communications services switched on today.Read more

-ARATA is a national association whose purpose is to serve as a forum for issues in rehabilitation and assistive technology.
+ARATA is a national association whose purpose is to serve as a forum for information sharing and liaison between people who are involved with the use, prescription, customisation, supply and ongoing support of assistive technology.